ejp-rd-vp/resource-metadata-schema/docs/dataset.md

 ```

-Often a dataset can be made available for use via data dump such RDF,mysql data dump or via service which severs the dataset such as APIs.
+Often a dataset can be made available for use via data dump such as RDF,mysql data dump or via services which serves the dataset such as an API.
 In this section we describe how one can describe various distributions of dataset.

 ## How to describe data dump